Texas Tech tops No. 22 Texas 37-34 with FG in wild OT finish

 Smith kept the tying drive alive with a cutback run for 5 yards on fourth-and-4 before his 19-yard pass to Baylor Cupp for a 31-31 tie midway through the fourth quarter.

-The Red Raiders converted fourth downs on five of six scoring drives in regulation, and were six of eight overall.
+The Red Raiders, who also beat a ranked opponent in Houston in overtime in their previous home game two weeks ago, converted fourth downs on five of six scoring drives in regulation, and were six of eight overall.

-“They forced us a little bit when they got up 31-17,” first-year Texas Tech coach Joey McGuire said.
-“They were huge.
-If we don't do that, we don't have enough time to get back in the game and definitely win the game.”
+''They forced us a little bit when they got up 31-17,'' McGuire said. ''They were huge.
+If we don't do that, we don't have enough time to get back in the game and definitely win the game.''

-Texas Tech beat the Longhorns in a Big 12 opener for the first time in six tries and ended a six-game home losing streak.
-Fans stormed the field after that 2008 victory, and did it again Saturday after Wolff's winner.

-“I was asked at the end what it means to us,” said McGuire, a former Baylor assistant and lifelong Texan facing the Longhorns for the first time.
-“It means we're 1-0 in the Big 12.
-I'm fired up to beat Texas.
-Don't get me wrong.
-But I'm more fired up to be 1-0.”

 For the Longhorns, the loss was reminiscent of the first three games in a six-game losing streak that soured coach Steve Sarkisian's Texas debut last season.
 They had double-digit leads in all three losses.